George Harris, founder and President of Harris Western Center,

 still in Lytle, on the heavily traveled Interstate 35, the main

-Center is also the respected area headquarters for a complete line
+Inc. is also the respected area headquarters for a complete line

 role in his industry, George served as Chairman of the Western and